fontforge/fontforge.github.io/en-US/documentation/customizing/uitranslationnotes.md

 title: FontForge Translations
 ---

+To translate FontForge, edit the `.po` files in https://github.com/fontforge/fontforge/tree/master/po with something like [POEdit](http://en.wikipedia.org/wiki/Poedit)

-Pull page contents from old site
+TODO: Pull page contents from old site

-Contact HP when this is ready to test the instructions here with a vietnamese translation
+TODO Contact HP when this is ready to test the instructions here with a vietnamese translation

 ==== Website Translation ====

-Please refer to the [website translation](/about/site/translation.html) page for details.
+Please refer to the [website translation](/about/site/index.html) page for details.